Richard Shockey - SIP Forum Chairman of the Board - Shockey Consulting

 Mr. Shockey is a founder and has been Co-Chair of the IETF ENUM Work Group for many years and is an author of several IETF RFC's and numerous articles on Next Generation Network technologies for various publications.
 Mr. Shockey has lost count of how many times he has given a speech on ENUM.
 Educated at Washington University in St. Louis.
 Mr. Shockey and his wife live in Reston, Virginia.

-Prior to Polycom, Mary was a Senior Advisor for Nortel, leading the IETF standards strategy for the Carrier VoIP and Application Solutions (CVAS) business unit (now Genband).
+Prior experience includes a position as Principal Engineer in the Video Solutions Group at Polycom and various positions at Nortel.
+Her final role was as Senior Advisor for Nortel, leading the IETF standards strategy for the Carrier VoIP and Application Solutions business unit (now Genband).
 She was also a senior manager/advisor for Nortel's 3G IP research, participating in industry standards forums and prototyping a mobile IP based system.
 She is the inventor of several patents related to this work.
 She also designed and developed real-time software for Nortel's DMS-based GSM and Enterprise products.
 Prior to her 22 years at Nortel, Mary developed real-time embedded software for GPS and video reconnaissance systems for Texas Instruments.
 Mary has a BS in Computer Science with a minor in Nuclear Engineering from the University of Virginia in Charlottesville, Virginia.

 Andrew Hutton - Unify

-Andrew Hutton is Head of Standardization at Unify.
-KG and has over 25 years experience within the communications industry.
+Andrew Hutton is Head of Standardization at Unify and has over 25 years experience within the communications industry.
 Andy is an experienced software engineer with extensive knowledge of communications protocols.

-Prior to his current role at Unify (formerly called Siemens Enterprise Communications), Andy gained many years hands on experience of developing SIP based communications products (SIP Phones, Gateways and Servers) and related interworking and deployment issues.
-Andy has been engaged in many projects related to SIP based multi-vendor connectivity and interoperability.
+Prior to his current role at Unify, Andy gained many years’ hands on experience developing SIP-based communications products (SIP Phones, Gateways and Servers) and related interworking and deployment issues.
+Andy has been engaged in many projects related to SIP-based multi-vendor connectivity and interoperability.

-An active supporter of open standards based communications; Andy is active in the IETF as well as in other international standards organisations and is co-chair of the IETF SIPREC (SIP Based Media Recording) working group and the SIP Forum IPv6 task group.
-Andy is a Chartered IT Professional member of the British Computer Society (MBCS CITP).
+An active supporter of open standards-based communications; Andy is active in the IETF as well as in other International standards organizations and forums such as EENA (European Emergency Number Association) and the W3C.
+Andy is also a Chartered IT Professional member of the British Computer Society (MBCS CITP).